- What Is The HARP Mortgage Program

-Some lenders have instituted FICO score caps for HARP 2.0 loans that may exceed their normal guidelines.
+Some lenders have instituted credit score restrictions for HARP 2.0 loans that may exceed their normal guidelines.

 This is particularly true when the loan to value exceeds certain levels.
 If you know that your FICO score may fall below 720, you should ask the lender you are speaking with if they have any credit overlays involving FICO scores that could impact you.